dongzhang04/greenearthnet/development/readme.txt

-This directory is meant to separate changes made to the greenearthnet and minicuber scripts over the course of reproducing the greenearthnet results.
+This directory is meant to separate Vitus' work from our work.

-Other testing and intermediate scripts are also included here in order to keep the original repository uncluttered.
+To run training, see the hpc folder or the greenearthnet folder.
+To run predictions, see the greenearthnet folder.
+To generate minicubes, see the minicuber folder.